-Definition: When we speak of youth in Re-Value, we mean everyone between the ages of 5-29 years old.
+Definition: When the partners speak of youth in Re-Value, they mean everyone between the ages of 5-29 years old.
 The youngest in this group are not currently a dedicated target group outside of the city-ecosystems but are expected to become one in the next iteration of this plan.